thammegowda/mtdata/README.md

 # MTData

-MTData tool automates the dataset collection and preparation for machine translation research.
+MTData tool automates collection and preparation of machine translation datasets.
-It provides CLI and python APIs, so it can be used as a standalone tool or embedded into python apps for preparing MT experiments.
+It provides CLI and python APIs, so it can be either used as a standalone tool or embedded into python apps for preparing MT experiments.

 This tool knows: